Vauxhall Crossland SUV - Reliability & safety

 It’s too new a car to fully assess, but the Vauxhall Crossland’s shared heritage should work in its favour and there’s a generous amount of safety kit

-The Crossland X didn’t feature in our 2020 Driver Power owner satisfaction survey but the Astra was Vauxhall’s best-ranked model in 59th place out of 75 cars.
-The Crossland X is likely to be reliable, though, with its mechanically similar sister car, the previous-generation Peugeot 2008 finishing 35th out of 75 cars with only 7.5% of owners reporting a fault in the first year.
+The Crossland didn’t feature in our 2021 Driver Power owner satisfaction survey, but the Vauxhall Grandland X was the brand's best-ranked model in seventh place out of 75 cars.
+The Crossland is likely to be reliable, though, with its mechanically similar sister car, the Peugeot 2008 finishing 12th out of 75 cars with a solid score for reliability and build quality.

 Vauxhall fits all cars with mandatory systems such as anti-lock brakes and electronic stability control, but impressively it also provides a front camera system.
 This includes effective traffic-sign recognition, which scans for speed-limit signs and displays them on the dashboard as soon as you pass them.
 The front camera system also includes lane-departure warning, which beeps if you cross lane markings without indicating.
 Cruise control is standard and this works in conjunction with the speed limiter, helping to keep you on the right side of the law.